Direct Party and Representative Voting (DPR)

 It could happen where a party has a low level of support spread widely, has no outstanding candidate capable of being elected on personal merit, and does not get enough votes to exceed the threshold level.

-With DPR Voting, the election of the Representative depends on the merit of the individual.
-That might be personal qualities, track record in public life locally or nationally, and perhaps charisma.
-Most small parties who win even a small share of the national vote have at least one outstanding individual who might well be elected on their personal qualities, public profile etc. With DPR voting the voter can both support
+A small party has a better chance of getting one MP elected because of the nature of the representative vote.
+Most small parties who win even a small share of the national vote have at least one outstanding individual who might well be elected on their personal qualities, public profile etc. With DPR voting the voter can both support his/her preferred party, and then freely choose the best person to represent the constituency.

 Secondly in the event that a party had no representative elected it would still be possible for one MP to be elected by automatic representation.